AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 ## Requirements

 To run and use [!DNL Xdebug], you need the SSH URL for the environment.
-You can locate the information through the [Cloud Console](../project/overview.md) or your [!DNL Cloud Onboarding UI].
+You can locate the information through the [[!DNL Cloud Console]](../project/overview.md) or your [!DNL Cloud Onboarding UI].

 ## Configure Xdebug